ga4gh-discovery/ga4gh-styleguide/README.md

 Most likely, your specification is going to consist of a single file.
 We recommend you name it `openapi.yaml`.
 This is the common default name, and would allow you to run tools with their default setting.

 If your specification consists of multiple files, prefer domain-specific names.

+# Testing

+**TL;DR: Travis CI with OAS Validator.**

+WIth the OAS specification being the main artifact you're delivering, it's important you test it continuously.
+We recommend setting up a CI solution and trigger builds on pull requests.
+Travis CI is the most common choice in GA4GH due to its ease of use.

+At minimum, you should make sure your specification is valid.
+Several GA4GH specifications use [OAS Validator](https://github.com/mcupak/oas-validator), we recommend you do the same.

 # License